brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-3.md

 Or, at least it would if it *could* fetch the webmentions from webmention.io.
 And therein lay the biggest problem I faced with the Hugo repo.

 You see, one thing you have to "present" to webmention.io to "prove" that your site "deserves" to grab the webmentions is an *authentication token*.
 In the Eleventy site, you can easily handle this by creating a file, `/.env`, for storing such so-called [*environment variables*](https://en.wikipedia.org/wiki/Environment_variable) out of sight (**don't** source-control such a file; instead, add it to your `.gitignore`) but exposing them to other code through generic names such as `WEBMENTION_IO_TOKEN`.
-In an SSG like Eleventy or Gatsby that uses [Node JS](https://nodejs.org), that works because of a widely used [npm](https://npmjs.com) package called [`dotenv`](https://www.npmjs.com/package/dotenv).[^EnvVarsGatsby]
+In an SSG like Eleventy or Gatsby that uses [Node.js](https://nodejs.org), that works because of a widely used [npm](https://npmjs.com) package called [`dotenv`](https://www.npmjs.com/package/dotenv).[^EnvVarsGatsby]

 [^EnvVarsGatsby]: But Gatsby still made it, um, interesting, as you'll see in [Part 4](/posts/2020/04/webmentions-three-ssgs-4).

 Fine, I wondered, but how to do this in Hugo?
 Yes, I already had the repo using JavaScript because of PostCSS, but this was another matter.
-I was trying to get a non-Node-JS app to accept an environment variable from Node JS.
+I was trying to get a non-Node-JS app to accept an environment variable from Node.js.

 For a while, it looked as if the only working method would require including the token in plain sight in a `GET`-style query string: *e.g.*, something like `https://webmention.io/api/mentions.jf2?domain=brycewray.com&token=1234567890123`.
 Not a good idea, as you can imagine.